raphCode/master-thesis-muzero/results.typ

 #let w = 30

 Here I report the results of the applications of my !impl of !mz to Carchess.
-@fig-plot_carchess shows the score during selfplay over #nsteps steps on the map "tutorial".
+@fig-plot_carchess shows the score during a single run of selfplay over #nsteps !g steps on the map "tutorial".
 I define the score in Carchess as the cumultative !r as experienced by a single !pl.

 At each time step $t$ in the plot, the mean and 95% confidence interval is computed over